xpl/wyg/README.md

 - [ ] Get rid of jQuery (moving to the [`Node+`](https://github.com/xpl/useless/blob/master/client/node%2B.js) library)
 - [ ] Make use of [`$depends`](https://github.com/xpl/useless/wiki/$trait#dependency-resolving-for-component-traits) mechanism for traits.

-## Recent news

-- Fixed bug that prevented from

 ## Running demo

 You will need `node` and `npm`.